 4. Do you know the speed at which a bat can fly?

 They can hover at a maximum speed of 60 mph.
-A few species of bat are there, which can fly more than 60 mph.
+A few species of bat can fly more than 60 mph.

 5. Did you know the eating capacity of bats?